CDRT/docs/bios/settings/thinkcenter/video_setup.md

 1.  **Auto** - enables automatic selection of graphics output by the system.
 Default.
 2. IGD - enables IGD (Integrated Graphics Device).
 3. PEG - enables PEG (PCIe Graphic).

-> **Note**
+**Note**:
-> - If `Auto` is seleted, the system will select a graphics output, prioritizing PEG.
+- If `Auto` is seleted, the system will select a graphics output, prioritizing PEG.
-> - The "IGD" option will not appear if not supported by the CPU.
+- The "IGD" option will not appear if not supported by the CPU.
 <!-- TODO: add WMI -->
 </details>